 This military airfield is the western-most mainland air base of the Royal Australian Air Force, just north east of Perth.
-It is therefore not located in the suburbs of Canberra (ACT)...
-Besides some RAAF training squadrons with PC-9 and Hawks, the base also houses a sizeable Republic of Singapore Air Force enclave with S211 jet trainers.
+Besides some RAAF training squadrons with PC-21 and Hawks, the base also houses a sizeable Republic of Singapore Air Force enclave with PC-21 trainers.

 The base is dominated by two north-south runways.
 The east side contains the ramps, the RAAF occupies the north east part whereas the RSiAF resides to the south of that.
 There is also a smaller west-east runway.
-The north, west and south sides are barren bit covered by bushes and other foliage preventing clear views.
+The north, west and south sides are fenced off barren pieces of land covered by bushes and other foliage preventing clear views.

 From Perth, simply take the Great Northern Highway northbound.
 This no.1/95 road runs past the base.
 Alternatively, from Joondalup take road 86 eastbound which becomes Neaves road.